svenmarley/collab-editing-poc/README.md

   - the **author** must be known from somewhere before this command is sent to the server.
 So either:
     - there is another command that is sent in to the server that has the **author**, and the server retains which **author** goes with which session
     - the web browser gets the **author** from somewhere.
 But where?
 There is no /users request.
+  - **the /info request is supposed to return answers to 3 questions.
+I have not found any questions in my specifications.**
 * No POST /login is in the specification, so I used the header Authorization to include who the author is.
 This is a **known**. (i.e. I don't query anything for it, I have it hardcoded in a user list)
 * on the POST /mutations